ZHONGJunjie86/PPO_LSTM_Car_Navigation/README.md

 When a car-agent navigates on the road, it may encounter with other cars.
 In some conditions, the acceleration chosen by car-agent will cause jam or collision.
 Since the condition will come very complex and the GAMA simulator has no idea about the collision so I have to make collision detection or jam detection.
+Here will choose the closest 10 cars around the agent and calculate the distances.
 These equations are neccessary.
 And here will use Euclidean distance for safe driving.
 <a href="https://www.codecogs.com/eqnedit.php?latex=S&space;=&space;v_{0}*t&space;&plus;&space;\frac{1}{2}at^{2}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?S&space;=&space;v_{0}*t&space;&plus;&space;\frac{1}{2}at^{2}" title="S = v_{0}*t + \frac{1}{2}at^{2}" /></a>
 <a href="https://www.codecogs.com/eqnedit.php?latex=v_{n&plus;1}&space;=&space;v_{n}&plus;a_{n}t_{n}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?v_{n&plus;1}&space;=&space;v_{n}&plus;a_{n}t_{n}" title="v_{n+1} = v_{n}+a_{n}t_{n}" /></a>